 Louis (“Lou”) Gottlieb (1923-1996) - bassist for folk music group “The Limeliters” who were active from 1959 to 1965, and for whom Glenn Yarbrough was guitarist and tenor vocalist.
 He moved to a “hippie” ranch in Sonoma County which he tried to deed to God; his family chose to remain in El Cerrito, in a house with enormous glass walls in the hills.

 Karen Grassle (b.
 1942) - actress best known as “Ma” in the TV series “Little House on the Prairie.”
 Moved to E.C. about 2004; current resident and participant in the local “Lunafest” annual traveling film event featuring films by and about women.

 Cornell Green (b.
 1940) - football player (defensive back) for the Dallas Cowboys, 1962-1974.
 Graduate of El Cerrito High School; after his professional football career, he became a scout, and has over 35 years experience scouting for the NFL, at least 28 seasons of doing it for the Denver Broncos.
 Younger brother of “Pumpsie” Green.

-Elijah Jerry (“Pumpsie”) Green (b.
-1933) - Major League Baseball infielder who played for the Boston Red Sox.
+Elijah Jerry (“Pumpsie”) Green (1933-2019) - Major League Baseball infielder who played for the Boston Red Sox.
 Grew up in Richmond, graduated from El Cerrito High School, and is now a longtime E.C. resident.
 He has the distinction of being the first black player to play for the Boston Red Sox, the last major-league team to integrate.